 - 1. 1.8m above ground is counting for breathing zone for pedestrian.
 Examples could be referred to Appendix 1B Figure B4. - 4.1.5 No public accessible area should be located within 7.5m horizontal separation distance from the cooling tower exhaust and 5m horizontal separation distance from the cooling tower intake.
+Public accessible green roof is considered as public accessible area, same separation requirements are applied.
 Special arrangement for the cooling tower installation could be considered for satisfying the separation requirements.
 Examples could be referred to Appendix 1B Figure B5 to B7. - 4.1.6 If the exhaust air from a cooling tower system discharges towards a louvre or an opening, a deflector or an air ductwork should be provided to divert the exhaust air from cooling tower to an appropriate direction.